caevalareti/caevalareti.github.io/content/posts/coffee-guide.md

 ---
-title: The complete coffee guide according to data
+title: What data can tell about your coffee?
 excerpt: >-
   Everybody loves coffee.
 But here is the question, which country has the best coffee beans in the world?
 date: 2020-05-09